 Lawson is an experienced and creative litigator who knows how to help his clients overcome obstacles.
 One of Lawson’s best attributes is his ability to take complicated technical or legal concepts and distill them into plain language.
+He is recognized as a Rising Star by Oregon Super Lawyers magazine, a designation reserved for only 2.5 percent of Oregon attorneys under the age of 40.

 Prior to joining MHGM, Lawson served as a trial attorney for the Wildlife and Marine Resources Section of the U.S. Department of Justice, Environmental and Natural Resources Division in Washington, D.C.
 While at the Department of Justice, Lawson represented the United States in federal civil litigation relating to wildlife and fisheries laws.